Mesa CARES: Feeding Mesa

 City staff, reassigned to supporting Feeding Mesa, order meals from these Mesa-based restaurants, paid for with Mesa Cares funding and arranged for them to be delivered to front line healthcare workers, five days a week.
 Nearly 40 restaurants and 50 hospitals and other care facilities were part of the program which provided an average of more than 1,800 meals to front line workers each week, also enabling restaurants to remain open and employ their staff.

 Meal Preparation Program

 As the need for food increased, most, if not all, Mesa-base not-for-profit organizations agencies who feed homeless and needy on a regular basis also experienced an increased demand.
-In order to help meet that demand, Feeding Mesa is working with the Mesa Convention Center's contracted food and beverage provider, Personal Touch Catering, to prepare healthy, ready-to-heat meals for these agencies.
+In order to help meet that demand, Feeding Mesa worked with the Mesa Convention Center's contracted food and beverage provider, Personal Touch Catering, to prepare healthy, ready-to-heat meals for these agencies.
 Approximately 4,000 meals per week are prepared by the caterer, with help from City staff and volunteers.
 Through another great partnership, the meals are delivered by WasteNot (a perishable food pick-up and distribution not-for-profit) to local agencies including A New Leaf, Paz de Cristo, Save the Family, Salvation Army, and other not-for-profit organizations.

 Feeding Mesa addressed the need to support local food banks by holding a series of Food Drives throughout the City.
 Food drives were held weekly from May 2 through July 15th, and on August 8th and 22nd.
 Food drives rotated among six geographically-distinct Mesa locations locations: